 30 Minute Pasta Night

 We grew up eating this Simple Tomato Sauce my mom would make that takes minutes to throw together.
-Now, I think Shea might grow up eating this Creamy Lemon Ricotta Pesto on the reg because it’s even easier than Simple Tomato Sauce.
+Now, I think Shea might grow up eating this Creamy Lemon Ricotta Pesto on the reg because it’s even easier.

 If I could summarize the recipe in three steps it would be this: